License GuideSOC 13-1011

 How to Get a Athlete Agent License.

-To get licensed, you'll follow a consistent path in most states.
-First, complete accredited education in your field.
-Next, pass a national or state exam.
-Then gain supervised experience, which takes months to years depending on where you live.
-You'll need to pass a background check.
-Finally, maintain your license by completing continuing education before each renewal.
-The exact requirements shift state by state, so hours, degrees, and experience minimums differ where you operate.
+You'll follow a consistent path across most states.
+First, complete an accredited education program.
+Next, pass either a national or state exam.
+Then gain supervised experience in the field.
+You'll also undergo a background check.
+After you're licensed, you'll need continuing education credits before each renewal.
+The exact requirements differ by state: education hours, degree levels, and experience minimums all vary.
+Check your state's specific rules before you start.

 1